-Why study Scenography and Theatre Design / Film and Television Studies at Aberystwyth?
+Why study Scenography & Theatre Design / Film & Television Studies at Aberystwyth?

 All academic staff at the Department of Theatre, Film and Television Studies are research active and/or involved in Knowledge Transfer projects and have either relevant academic qualifications at doctoral level or equivalent professional experience and expertise.